 Student Government Association and Student Organizations

-The Student Government Association (SGA) of LUCOM is the official representative body for all osteopathic medical students on the campus.
-The meetings are open to all students within the College, and the student council welcomes proposals and participation from all members of the student body.
+The Student Government Association (SGA) of LUCOM is the official representative body for all osteopathic medical student-doctors on the campus.
+The meetings are open to all student-doctors within the College, and the student council welcomes proposals and participation from all members of the student body.

 Responsibilities of SGA include collecting and expressing student opinion, dispensing funds for student activities, acting as a liaison for the student body with the administration and faculty, promoting osteopathic medicine, supporting club and class activities, and working to improve the quality of life for all students at LUCOM.